-If you need to replace your roof in the winter, you may have to wait until the temperature is right.
+If you’ve decided on replacing your roof in winter, you may have to wait until the temperature is right.
 Roofs are best replaced when temperatures are between 4 and 30 degrees Celsius.
 Of course, as you already know, it’s very common for daily temperatures to fall below this range in the winter.

 Your roofer will pay close attention to the weather forecast.
 As soon as the temperatures are close to this range, it’s safe to install the new roof.
 If you don’t wait until the temperature is high enough, the shingles may crack and break during installation.

 If you still must replace your roof during the winter, take the necessary precautions to ensure the materials being used are warm.
 Shingles should be stored in a warm, climate-controlled area until they’re needed.

 The adhesive used to glue down the new shingles may also fail in cold temperatures.
 It’s very important to keep any adhesives at room temperature or warmer.
 This will help the shingles stick better and prevent peeling later on.

 In order for shingles to stick to the roof, they need sunlight.
 It takes up to two weeks of sunlight exposure for shingles to properly stick.
 Unfortunately, sunlight is hard to come by on a cold winter day.